Borr

-In Norse mythology, Borr or Burr (Note: The Konungsbók or Codex Regius MS of the Völuspá reads Búrr; the Hauksbók MS reads Borr; cf. (Nordal 1980).
+In Norse mythology, Borr, Börr or Burr (Note: The Konungsbók or Codex Regius MS of the Völuspá reads Búrr; the Hauksbók MS reads Borr; cf. (Nordal 1980).
 The latter form alone was used by 13th century historian and poet Snorri Sturluson; cf. (Simek 1988).)

 (Old Norse: 'borer' sometimes anglicized Bor, Bör or Bur) was the son of Búri.
 Borr was the husband of Bestla and the father of Odin, Vili and Vé.
 Borr receives mention in a poem in the Poetic Edda, compiled in the 13th century from earlier traditional material, and in the Prose Edda, composed in the 13th century by Icelander Snorri Sturluson.
 Scholars have proposed a variety of theories about the figure.

 Attestation

 Borr is mentioned in the fourth verse of the Völuspá, a poem contained in the Poetic Edda, and in the sixth chapter of Gylfaginning, the second section of the Prose Edda.